-When Catholics pray to the saints in heaven they are sometimes accused of equating them with God.
+When Catholics pray to the saints in heaven they are sometimes accused of putting them on an equal footing with God.
 This of course is not true.
 This misconception stems in part from a misunderstanding of what it means to pray.
-When we pray to God we are doing one or both of two things; we ask Him to act in our behalf and / or we worship Him.
-When we pray to the saints we are asking them to pray for and with us.
-We are not worshiping them.
-Worship is due to God alone.
+The word pray has a number of meanings.
+One is to simply ask.
+Another is to worship or adore.
+When we pray to God we can do both.
+However, when we pray to the saints in heaven we can only ask them to pray for and with us.
+Catholics know that worship is due to God alone.

 But why ask the saints for anything when we can ask God?
-Doesn’t the Bible tell us that we have but one Mediator between God and man and that is "Christ Jesus" (1 Timothy 2:5)?
-That’s true, but let’s think about that for a moment.
+Doesnít the Bible tell us that we have but one Mediator between God and man and that is "Christ Jesus" (1 Timothy 2:5)?
+Thatís true, but letís think about that for a moment.
 If this prohibits the intercession of the saints in heaven it also prohibits the intercession of the saints on earth.
-And we know that isn’t true, so what does Paul really mean?
-If we read the verse in context the meaning becomes clear.
-Let’s see what happens when we read verses 1-6:
+And we know that isnít true.
+So what does Paul really mean?
+If we read the verse in context the meaning becomes clear:

 Hebrew 9:15 makes this last point even clearer.
 It says that Jesus "is the Mediator of a new covenant."
 When the saints in heaven pray for us they are no more mediating a new covenant than we are when we pray for each other.
-So what is the lesson from this passage in 1 Timothy?
+So what is the lesson from these passages?